basarevych/freebsdport/README.md

         Ignored when no C(name) provided.
     required: false
     default: null
-  variables:
-    description:
-      - Space separated list of make variables to be passed to 'build' and 'install' targets.
-    requied: false
-    default: null

   enable:
     description:
       - Space separated list of option names that will be enabled,